didx-xyz/aries-cloudapi-python/docs/src/Common Steps.md

    ```

    Replace the `ADMIN_API_KEY` with the actual API key.
 Keep the dot and recall
-   that `governance` is a keyword known to the CloudAPI as a role.
+   that `governance` is a keyword known to acapy-cloud as a role.
 It will
    resolve the correct endpoint and available actions based on the role and
    provided token.